 “Go … to my brothers and tell them, ‘I am ascending to my Father and your Father, to my God and your God.’”
 (John 20:17; NIV; emphasis mine)

 Finally, who is Jesus God plaintively lamenting being “forsaken” by in Matthew 27:46 and Mark 15:34 when He was God incarnate?
-Oh, that’s right, another God.
+Oh, that’s right, a second God.

 Ahhh, isn’t intellectual (dis) honesty in religion just wonderful?

 July 16, 2013